ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/06-team-block-diagram.md

 ## Results

 1. The system is organized using a hub-and-spoke model, with Caleb’s board as the central controller.
-2. Each teammate has one subsystem: audio input, output driver, UI/status, and system coordination.
+2. Each teammate has one subsystem:
+    * Caleb: Master Controller (Hub) – coordinates inputs and controls the lamp actuator
+    * Aaron: Audio Front-End – detects clap signals using a microphone and op-amp
+    * Roshan: Sensor Front-End – measures ambient light levels for adaptive brightness
+    * Quinn: Filter Board – processes potentiometer inputs and displays system status using LEDs
 3. The 8-pin ribbon connector standard ensures consistent power, ground, and communication lines across all boards.

 ## Conclusions and Future Work